MicrosoftDocs/ATADocs/ATPDocs/excluding-entities-from-detections.md

 For example, if you have a security scanner that does DNS recon or an admin who remotely runs scripts on the domain controller - and these are sanctioned activities whose intent is part of the normal IT operations in your organization.

-To exclude entities from raising alerts in ATP:
+To exclude entities from raising alerts in Azure ATP:

 There are two ways in which you can exclude entities, from the suspicious activity itself, or from the **Exclusions** tab on the **Configuration** page.